Key Takeaways

 Real success stories validate Adalo's effectiveness.
 Covenant Connect modernized school operations with a touchless payment and communication system achieving 99%+ uptime.
 Moonifest grew to 38,000+ users and 32,000+ downloads for wellness guidance.
 Scholarcash garnered 20,000+ iOS downloads helping students find scholarships, built in just one week.

-Choose Adalo when building consumer-facing mobile apps, creating MVPs for market validation, targeting non-technical users or small businesses, requiring native app store presence, or prioritizing ease of use over complex customization.
+Choose Adalo when building consumer-facing mobile apps, creating MVPs for market validation, targeting non-technical users or small businesses, requiring native app store presence, or prioritizing ease of use with AI-assisted building.
+The platform's unlimited database records and no usage-based charges make it ideal for apps expecting growth.

 Select Bildr for custom web applications with unique UI requirements, Web3 and blockchain projects, Chrome extension development, or when code export capabilities matter more than mobile functionality.

-Pick Bubble when developing complex SaaS platforms, building marketplaces or multi-sided platforms, creating data-heavy applications with intricate workflows, or when web applications take priority over mobile apps.
+Pick Bubble when developing complex SaaS platforms, building marketplaces or multi-sided platforms, creating data-heavy applications with intricate workflows, or when web applications take priority over mobile apps—and when you have budget for potential expert help with optimization.

-Consider FlutterFlow if building high-performance native mobile apps, requiring code ownership and export capabilities, having technical team members familiar with development concepts, or planning cross-platform deployment with single codebase.
+Consider FlutterFlow if building high-performance native mobile apps with a technical team, requiring code ownership and export capabilities, having developers familiar with Flutter concepts, or planning cross-platform deployment with single codebase and willingness to manage separate database infrastructure.

 True Cost Considerations:

-- Adalo's transparent "build free, pay to publish" model prevents surprise costs
+- Adalo's transparent pricing with unlimited usage prevents surprise costs

 - Bildr's significant price jumps between tiers ($29→$119→$500) create budget challenges

-- Bubble's usage-based pricing can escalate unexpectedly with growth
+- Bubble's Workload Units can escalate unexpectedly with growth, with unclear calculations

 - Hidden costs include training time: Adalo (1-2 weeks) vs Bildr/Bubble (2-3 months)